gcallah/BookReviews/goodspeed.md

 multiple causes can result in a person's death: they might be overweight, a smoker, a highly stressed person, and then experience some shock that triggered their heart attack.
-Imagine concluding from the fact that heart attacks usually follow a shock, that therefore obesity, lack of exercise, and bad diet have nothing to do with heart attacks!
+Imagine concluding from the fact that heart attacks usually follow a shock, that therefore obesity, lack of exercise, smoking, and bad diet have nothing to do with heart attacks!

 Even when seeking to understand a physical event, such as a highly destructive forest fire, "the" cause might be all of a recent drought, a very windy day,